 Numerous leadership opportunities exist for student-athletes at St. John's, ranging from team and campus positions to national leadership involvement.
-Student Development for Athletes works with each team to help develop programs to enhance leadership development, including the selection and training of Student-Athlete Orientation Leaders, SD101 Peer Educators, and Community Service Coordinators.
+Student Development for Athletes works with each team to help develop programs to enhance leadership development, including the selection and training of Student-Athlete Orientation Leaders, SD101 Peer Educators and Community Service Coordinators.

 The personal development commitment builds a foundation for a well-balanced lifestyle for student-athletes by encouraging emotional well-being, personal growth and effective decision-making skills.

-It is important that student-athletes at St. John's University develop an understanding and appreciation for the Vincentian mission of this institution.
+It is important at St. John’s University student-athletes develop an understanding and appreciation for the Vincentian mission of this institution.
 Each member of the Student Development for Athletes team encourages student-athletes to put their knowledge of the Vincentian mission into action through community service activities.
 Each team is provided with opportunities to perform community service throughout the year as a group or on an individual basis.